Tutoriels Backend

 Angular is a comprehensive framework that covers a large number of features.

-We will try as often as possible to respect best practices (best practices) recommended by the angular team.
+We will try as often as possible to respect the best practices recommended by the Angular team.

 Create our application with Angular CLI

-To go faster, I'll give you an essential summary.
+To go faster, I will give you an essential summary.

-Angular CLI offers us a number of commands.
+Angular CLI provides us with a number of commands.

 These commands save us from performing repetitive tasks.